IoannisDadiotis/statistical_shm/README.md

 # statistical_shm
 Dynamic identification and structural health monitoring of real structures using statistical time series analysis.
-Project as part of the taught [Dynamic identification and SHM] at the University of Patras, Greece.
+Project as part of the 2020 taught course [Dynamic identification and SHM] at the University of Patras, Greece.

 ## The systems